RSL Club (Fremantle)

 The R.S.L.
-Club also known as the Wyola Club or the Fremantle RSL Wyola Club Inc., is a heritage listed building located at 81-83 High Street.
+Club also known as the Wyola Club and the Fremantle RSL Wyola Club, is a heritage listed building located at 81–83 High Street, Fremantle, Australia.
 It was one of many commercial buildings constructed in Fremantle during the gold boom period in the late nineteenth and early twentieth century.

 The building was constructed in 1903 by architect T. Anthoness.
-It was and built as a storefront and workshop for tailors, J.A.
+It was built as a storefront and workshop for tailors, J.A.
 Hicks & Company.
 It was extended to designs by architects Allen & Nicholas in 1946 for the Wyola Club with further changes and restorations have been made to the building in 1955 also using the architects Allen & Nicholas.